lgkern/LUI/README.md

 This is LUIv3 being updated for World of Warcraft: Battle for Azeroth

-## I will be looking at bug reports both in Discord and those raised as Issues here.
+## I will be looking at bug reports both in Discord and those raised as Issues here